-A volunteer coach is an unpaid person who holds a coaching authorization or a coaching endorsement and who is acting under the direction of an employed coach and who has the knowledge and approval of the school administration.
+A volunteer coach is an unpaid person who holds a BOEE Coaching License and who is acting under the direction of an employed coach and who has the knowledge and approval of the school Board.

 Student Activity Fund

 A student activity fund must be established in any school district that is receiving money from student-related activities such as admissions, activity fees, student dues, student fundraising events, or other student-related cocurricular or extracurricular activities.
 Moneys in this fund shall be used to support only the co-curricular program defined in Department of Education rules in the Iowa Administrative Code.
 Iowa Code section 298A.8.
 Student Activity funds are public funds under the direction and control of the board of directors.